Your Guide to St Simons Island Beaches

 Photo Credit: Evangelio Gonzalez via Flickr CC2.0

-• Lifeguards are present from Memorial Day to Labor Day, from 11:00 AM 4:00 PM daily at Coast Guard and Massengale beaches.
+• Lifeguards are only present from Memorial Day to Labor Day, from 11:00 AM to 4:00 PM daily at Coast Guard and Massengale beaches.

 • Rip currents are common.
 If caught in a rip current, do not fight it, swim parallel to the shore until you are free of the current.